jhalzel/Amazon-Seller-Profit-Calculator/README.md

 Calculates estimated profit for FBA and FBM sales based on user inputs.
 Stores product information and profit estimates for future reference.
 Installation
-To use the FBA/FBM Profit Calculator, simply visit the website [INSERT WEBSITE URL HERE] in your web browser.
+To use the FBA/FBM Profit Calculator, simply visit the website https://fba-profit-tracker.web.app/login in your web browser.

 Usage
 -----